 One of the latest non-invasive facials on the market is HydraFacial — a treatment that claims to be “the most effective type of facial you can get.”
-But how does it stack up to other tried-and-true facial treatments?
+How does HydraFacial stack up to other tried-and-true facial treatments?
 Let’s take a look.

 To perform a HydraFacial, estheticians use a proprietary machine — the HydraFacial MD by Edge Systems — to perform four distinctive facial rejuvenation procedures in one single treatment.

-This multi-step treatment cleanses, exfoliates and extracts dead cells, and then rejuvenates the skin by applying a serum infused with antioxidants, peptides and hyaluronic acid.
+This multi-step treatment cleanses, exfoliates, and extracts dead cells.
+It then rejuvenates the skin by applying a serum infused with antioxidants, peptides, and hyaluronic acid.

 It’s mainly used to address the following concerns: